-Acemoglu Johnson and Robinson (2001) de-emphasize the role of geography.
-They argue that it is not the tropical climate per se, nor the endemic disease inflicted on indigenous people, which are responsible for the underdevelopment of countries closer to the equator, but rather the institutions that colonizers established there.
-Similarly, Easterly and Levine (2003) and Rodrik et al. (2004) demonstrate empirically that the link between the tropics and underdevelopment is indirect due to the growth-retarding social institutions in tropical countries.
-Acemoglu and Robinson (2012) argue further that geography has limited, if any, direct effect on economic growth, that extractive institutions are the key detrimental factor for economic prosperity, and that institutions are by and large exogenous, determined by the vagaries of human history.
+Acemoglu, Johnson and Robinson (2001) deemphasize the role of geography.
+They argue that it is not the tropical climate per se, nor the endemic disease inflicted on indigenous people, which are responsible for the underdevelopment of countries closer to the equator, but rather the institutions that colonizers established there.5 Acemoglu and Robinson (2012) argue further that extractive institutions are the key detrimental factor for economic prosperity, that institutions are by and large determined by the vagaries of human history, and that geography has limited, if any, direct effect on economic growth.